Place

 Accessibility

 All lodging facilities in the park meet accessibility requirements.
-Select rooms and cottages are accessible.
+Select rooms and cottages are wheelchair accessible.
 Valet parking is available, and designated accessible parking spaces are located in the parking lot.
-An accessible path of travel connects the hotel with the cabins.
+A wheelchair accessible path of travel connects the hotel with the cabins.

 Yosemite National Park